 GeneCards Summary for CTCFL Gene

-CTCFL (CCCTC-Binding Factor (Zinc Finger Protein)-Like) is a Protein Coding gene.
-Among its related pathways are Chromatin Regulation / Acetylation.
-GO annotations related to this gene include sequence-specific DNA binding and histone binding.
-An important paralog of this gene is HINFP.
+CTCFL (CCCTC-Binding Factor Like) is a Protein Coding gene.
+Diseases associated with CTCFL include Mental Retardation, Autosomal Dominant 21 and Spherocytosis, Type 4.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA polymerase II proximal promoter sequence-specific DNA binding.
+An important paralog of this gene is CTCF.

 Testis-specific DNA binding protein responsible for insulator function, nuclear architecture and transcriptional control, which probably acts by recruiting epigenetic chromatin modifiers.
 Plays a key role in gene imprinting in male germline, by participating in the establishment of differential methylation at the IGF2/H19 imprinted control region (ICR).
 Directly binds the unmethylated H19 ICR and recruits the PRMT7 methyltransferase, leading to methylate histone H4 'Arg-3' to form H4R3sme2.
 This probably leads to recruit de novo DNA methyltransferases at these sites (By similarity).
 Seems to act as tumor suppressor.
 In association with DNMT1 and DNMT3B, involved in activation of BAG1 gene expression by binding to its promoter.
 Required for dimethylation of H3 lysine 4 (H3K4me2) of MYC and BRCA1 promoters.